erenkotar/time-series-case/README.md

-# PI_WORKS
+# time-series case
-This repo includes the technical assesment conducted by P.I.
-Works
+This repo includes the technical assessment that is related with time-series forecasting